cormacj/rodos-disassembly/rodos-221/README.md

-# rodos-2.20
+# rodos-2.21
-This is a work in progress of updates based on the disassembly of RODOS v2.19.
+This is a work in progress of bugfixes from RODOS v2.19.

 **Important Files**

-rodos220.asm: This is v2.19 with the zap buffer bug fixed.
+rodos221.asm: This is based on the relocatable v2.19 code.

 **Tools needed**